Two people killed after plane crashes into Oregon home

 People were inside the home at the time of the crash, but officials said they all managed to escape safely.
 The Red Cross responded to help them with emergency shelter.

-It’s unclear what caused the crash, which is now being investigated by local police, the FAA and the NTSB.
+It’s unclear what caused the crash, which is now being investigated by local police, the FAA and the National Transportation Safety Board.
 The structural stability of the house is also being assessed.
 Neither the airplane nor the home caught fire.

-The plane that crashed is commonly known as a Piper Seminole, which has a fixed wing and is a twin-engine aircraft.
+The plane that crashed is commonly known as a Piper Seminole, a fixed-wing twin-engine aircraft.
 A certified flight instructor told Nexstar’s KOIN that those are common airplanes for pilot training.

 “We’re going to be looking at everything — flight training programs, experience of the pilots, what was going on with the flight track information,” said Eric Gutierrez, an air safety investigator.
 “I’m trying to not go down one specific thing.
 We try to gather as much data as we can going forward.”